Heavy Lifting When Pregnant: Physical Labor and Safety

 Avoid Long Periods of Standing While Pregnant

-Cooks, nurses, flight attendants, sales clerks, waiters, police officers, teachers, and jobs that keep people on their feet all day can cause strain on a pregnant woman’s back and legs.
+Cooks, nurses, flight attendants, sales clerks, servers, police officers, teachers, and other professions that keep people on their feet all day can cause strain on a pregnant woman’s back and legs.

-Long hours of standing during the last half of pregnancy disrupt blood flow, and standing on the job might create an increased risk of the mother developing high blood pressure and premature birth.
+Long hours of standing during the last half of pregnancy disrupt blood flow due to pressure from the growing uterus on the lower extremities.
+Standing for long continuous hours on the job might increase the mother's risk of developing high blood pressure and premature birth.

-If you have no health problems or pre-existing problems and are experiencing a healthy pregnancy, there is no need to stop working, and, in many cases, you can work until your due date.
-However, it is advisable to sit and elevate your legs when possible to relieve any back pain, leg aches, and swollen legs or ankles.
+If you have no health problems or pre-existing conditions and are experiencing a healthy pregnancy, there is no need to stop working.
+In many cases, you can work until your due date.
+However, sitting and elevating your legs when possible is advisable to relieve any back pain, leg aches, and swollen legs or ankles.
+Frequent position changes, such as taking short walks if you have a desk job, can also improve comfort.

 Use Caution in Jobs that Require Physical Strength

 Do you have to lift, push, bend, shove, and load materials all day?
-If you do, many experts believe you should ask for a job reassignment or take medical leave by the 20th week of pregnancy.
-If you do this kind of work less intensely or only occasionally, you may be able to wait until the 28th week.
+If you do, you may need to ask for a job reassignment or take medical leave during your pregnancy.

-On the flip side, too much sitting can decrease blood flow and pregnant women are more prone to blood clots.
-Thicker blood is our body’s natural defense against blood loss during delivery.
-Secondly, our growing uterus places additional pressure on the pelvic floor, decreasing blood flow to the legs.
+On the flip side, too much sitting can decrease blood flow, and pregnant women are more prone to blood clots.
+Thicker blood is our body’s natural defense against blood loss during delivery, and our growing uterus places additional pressure on the pelvic floor, decreasing blood flow to the legs.

 Unless you are on absolute bed rest by your doctor, try to get up every hour and walk around for five minutes.
 Regular exercise while pregnant improves your overall health and decreases the risk of developing gestational diabetes and preeclampsia.